 The trailer was lively and fun, and as many have pointed out, reminiscent of the great treasure hunt movies of the 80s.
-To me though, it feels no more than a cash milking attempt banking on tired stereotypes and the attractiveness of its lead.
+To me though, it feels no more than a cash-milking attempt banking on tired tropes and the attractiveness of its leads.
 A copy of copies, to paraphrase New York Times’ mixed review.

-There’s a certain sly ambiguity from start to end too.
-I’m unsure whether I’m just overreading humour but the whole run is peppered with hints that the adventure is but another book by Loretta Sage.
-One that wrote to heal herself, or should I say, as the core of her determination to move beyond the death of her beloved husband.
+There’s also a certain sly ambiguity from start to end.
+I’m unsure whether I’m overreading humour but the whole run is peppered with hints that the adventure is but another book by Loretta Sage.
+One that wrote to heal herself, or should I say, as the heart of her determination to move beyond the death of her beloved husband.